ashishkarnad/sandbox/core/README.md

 sudo sensu-install -p sensu-plugins-http
 ```

-From the Sensu HTTP Plugin, we'll be using the `metrics-curl.rb` script.
+We'll be using the `metrics-curl.rb` plugin.
 We can test its output using:

 ```